Pressing flowers and herbs – a simple project

 - For best results store the press somewhere warm and dry while in use.

 - Don’t be tempted to open the press early.
-Flowers pressed for only a day or two will be flat but not dry and are more likely to deteriorate.
-The longer you can leave the flowers in the place, the longer the colours will last.
+Blooms pressed for only a day or two will be flat but not dry and are more likely to deteriorate.
+The longer you can leave them in place, the longer the colours will last.

 - Experimentation is key – if something goes wrong the first time, learn from your mistakes and try again!